nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command's `Command#shouldCommitModel` method returns true, so the `LogicManager` runs `Model#commitStudentDirectory()`, causing another modified student directory state to be saved into the `studentDirectoryStateList`.
+The `add` command calls `Model#commitStudentDirectory()`, causing another modified student directory state to be saved into the `studentDirectoryStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, `LogicManager` will not call `Model#commitStudentDirectory()`, so the student directory state will not be saved into the `studentDirectoryStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitStudentDirectory()`, so the student directory state will not be saved into the `studentDirectoryStateList`.

 </box>